temporalio/temporal-jumpstart-typescript/docs/foundations/Reads.md

 *Closed* and has not been purged due to the Namespace _retention period_ specification.
 If you need longer access to the Workflow's data, reach for a proper storage.

-## Refactoring Onboarding Use Case

-We need to support the View of our submitted Entity Onboarding by fetching the Workflow state that represents it.

-We will use *Query* to retrieve this state inside our `GET /onboardings/{id}` API handler.

-* Introduce explicit `queries` message to meet our *GetEntityOnboardingState* request
-* Remove the complex history collection in our `GET` handler and reduce the code to use our *GetEntityOnboardingStatus* Query.
-* Change our `GET` result to reflect our UI that needs
-    * Approval status and Comment
-    * Current Value
-    * Id